B. P. Poddar Institute of Management & Technology

-B.P.
-Poddar Institute of Management and Technology or BPPIMT is an undergraduate college in West Bengal, India.
+B. P. Poddar Institute of Management and Technology or BPPIMT is an undergraduate college in West Bengal, India.
 It was established in 1999 by B.P.
 Poddar Foundation for Education.
+It ranks as one of the best engineering colleges in Kolkata, West Bengal under WBJEE.
 The college is affiliated with Maulana Abul Kalam Azad University of Technology and all the programmes are approved by the All India Council for Technical Education and the courses C.S.E., E.C.E., E.E., I.T. are accredited by NBA (National Board of Accreditation).

 The engineering campus is located at VIP Road, near Haldirams, Kolkata.
 It has a second campus in Sector V, Salt Lake which specializes in offering undergraduate programmes in the field of Management and Technology.

+The admission office of B.P.
+Poddar Institute of Management and Technology is located at 87, Park Street (Beside Park Street Police Station), Kolkata-700016.